A Digi-Fitting is a fitting you can do at home.

 Usually you’ll need to upload three different options to specific Photo Categories on your profile, such as “Project 1”, “Project 2” and “Project 3”.

 Equally, we won’t enjoy chasing you beyond the Digi-Fitting deadline.
-If we sense that you’re dragging your feet, you’ll likely be released and replaced.
+If we sense that you’re dragging your feet, you could be released and replaced.

-We’ve noticed that a few artists have attempted to recycle old photos on their profile instead of taking new photos for their latest digi-fitting.
-These artists have been exposed due to timestamps on each photo and their costume clearly not matching the brief they’ve been given.
+Artists that recycle old photos for their latest digi-fitting have been exposed by the photo timestamps and their costume clearly not matching the brief they’ve been given.

 Digi-Fittings are well-paid for what they are; most costume briefs are simple enough to demand much less than an hour’s labour.
 And as Digi-Fittings become more common, artists will only become more efficient at completing them.